Essex: Essex and the Netherlands

+In the early 1620s Dutchman Cornelius Vermuyden repaired a sea wall at Dagenham and was working to reclaim Canvey Island.
+The latter project was financed by Joas Croppenburg, a Dutch haberdasher to whom Vermuyden was related by marriage.
+Around 200 Dutch workers and refugees settled in Canvey around that time, establishing a church on the island.

 Civil War

 Essex, London and the eastern counties backed Parliament in the English Civil War, but by 1648, this loyalty was stretched.
 In June 1648 a force of 500 Kentish Royalists landed near the Isle of Dogs, linked up with a small Royalist cavalry force from Essex, fought a battle with local parliamentarians at Bow Bridge, then crossed the River Lea into Essex.

 The combined force, bolstered by extra forces, marched towards Royalist held Colchester, but a Parliamentarian force caught up with them just as they were about to enter the city's medieval walls, and a bitter battle was fought but the Royalists were able to retire to the security of the walls.
 The Siege of Colchester followed, but ten weeks' starvation and news of Royalist defeats elsewhere led the Royalists to surrender.

 Geography

 The ceremonial county of Essex is bounded by Kent, south of the Thames Estuary; Greater London to the south-west; Hertfordshire, broadly west of the River Lea and the Stort; Cambridgeshire to the northwest; Suffolk broadly north of the River Stour; with the North Sea to the east.
+In bordering London, it is regarded as one of the home counties.

 The highest point of the county of Essex is Chrishall Common near the village of Langley, close to the Hertfordshire border, which reaches 482 ft.